SOAR Analysis Template for Strategic Planning

 Focuses on the positive

-Unlike SWOT, which has Weakness and Threats quadrants, SOAR is more positive and forward-looking.
+Unlike SWOT, which has Weakness and Threats quadrants, SOAR is forward-looking and builds on aspirations and opportunities.

 Offers guidance

-Its simplicity makes it easier to understand where the business is headed by building on strengths with aspirations.
-As such, a company’s next steps are much more apparent than with other frameworks.
+Its simplicity makes it easy to understand where the business is headed by building on strengths with aspirations.
+As such, a company’s next steps are more apparent than with other frameworks.

 The cons of SOAR analysis